next-actions/pytest-mh/docs/classes.rst

 that is determined by the role to host mapping in :meth:`~pytest_mh.MultihostDomain.role_to_host_class`.

-This object gives you access to SSH connection to the remote host.
+This object gives you access to a SSH connection to the remote host.
 The object lives for the whole pytest session which makes it a good place to put functionality and data that must be available across all tests.
 For example, it can perform an initial backup of the host.